CPD for Pharmacists & Pharmacy Technicians in Great Britain

 top

-Revalidation is the periodic renewal of practising rights.
-Depending on which practising rights are being renewed, the revalidation requirements may be different.
-Different practising rights have not yet been defined, but will include, for example, the renewal of a pharmacist’s supplementary prescribing rights.
+Revalidation is a new approach to professional regulation that aims to improve patient safety, encourage professional development and increase patients' confidence in their health professionals.
 Revalidation is not just CPD.
 CPD will be a major component of revalidation, but revalidation might also include, for example, the need to demonstrate that a given number of days have been spent in a relevant field of practice over a defined period of time.

 When will revalidation be introduced?